twilblog/twilblog.github.io/_posts/2017-05-26-python-imports.md

         test_main.py
 ```

 I'd like to use `test_main.py` to test `main.py` (unsurprisingly).
 But how do I import `main.py` into my test?
-If you're a NodeJS fanboy like myself, you might think you can do something this:
+If you're a NodeJS fanboy like myself, you might think you can do something like this:

 ```
 import '../src/main'